 When is it ESSENTIAL to groom a horse?Mar 08, 2021

-To you, grooming might be all about making your horse look as clean and tidy as possible.
+To your horse, grooming is about skincare, insect protection, bonding with herd mates etc. To you, grooming might be all about making your horse look as clean and tidy as possible.
 It also depends on what you do with your horse.
-Some people are happy for their horse to look like the horse in the photo below, others would be horrified.
-To your horse, grooming is about skincare, insect protection, bonding with herd mates etc.
+Some people are happy for their horse to look like the horse below, while others would be horrified.

-This article should help you to put some things in perspective and to help you to think about the subject from the horse’s point of view as well as the human point of view.
+This article should help you to put some things in perspective and to help you to think about the subject from the horse’s point of view as your own.

-Grooming means different things to different people and more importantly different things to you and your horse.
+Grooming means different things to different people and, more importantly, to you and your horse.
 This horse, no doubt, feels she has done a great job!

 In the natural situation, horses take care of their own skin.
-They do this by rolling (which as well as having other benefits helps to remove dead hair and exfoliate the skin), rubbing on protrusions such as a low tree branch (for the same benefits as rolling) and by mutual grooming.
+They do this by rolling (which, as well as having other benefits, helps remove dead hair and exfoliate the skin), rubbing on protrusions such as a low tree branch (for the same benefits as rolling) and mutual/allo grooming.

 Rolling has many benefits as well as it helps to remove dead hair and exfoliate the skin.

-Mutual grooming is where two horses use their front incisor teeth to rub/nip each other to reach the parts of the body that are difficult to reach themselves.
-This is literally a case of ‘you scratch my back and I’ll scratch yours’.
+This is where two horses use their front incisor teeth to rub/nip each other to reach the parts of the body that are difficult to reach.
+This is a case of ‘you scratch my back, and I’ll scratch yours’.

-As soon as we change the natural order of things, i.e. stable them, keep them separately (which we would not recommend for many reasons), put rugs on them etc. then we have to compensate for the fact that they can no longer take care of their own skin.
+As soon as we change the natural order of things, i.e. stable them, keep them separately (which we would not recommend for many reasons), put rugs on them etc., then we have to compensate for the fact that they can no longer take care of their skin.

-Mutual grooming is literally a case of ‘you scratch my back and I’ll scratch yours’.
+Mutual grooming is a case of ‘you scratch my back, and I’ll scratch yours’.

-If your horse lives outside, in a herd situation, and does not wear rugs (and is therefore benefiting from mutual grooming sessions with other horses as well as being able to benefit from rolling and rubbing, wind and rain) then the only grooming you need to do is just before you ride him or her.
-In fact, more grooming than this, especially in winter, will not be good for them if that grooming involves brushing/washing out dust/dirt/oils etc.
+Suppose your horse lives outside, in a herd situation, and does not wear rugs (and is therefore benefiting from wind and rain, mutual grooming sessions with other horses and being able to roll and rub).
+In that case, the only grooming you need to do is before you ride them.
+More grooming than this, especially in winter, will not be good for them if that grooming involves brushing/washing out dust/dirt/oils etc.

-You need to make sure that the areas that the tack will sit on the horse are clean and free from any dirt/grit etc. Other than that you only have to do the minimum grooming required to make the horse look tidy enough to ride.
+You need to ensure that the areas where the tack will sit on the horse are clean and free from dirt/grit, etc. Besides that, you only have to do the minimum grooming required to make the horse look tidy enough to ride.

-Unfortunately, in modern culture, a 'dirty' horse can be regarded as an uncared for horse.
-Lay people and other horsepeople alike can sometimes be judgemental about a 'feral' looking horse when in fact that horse is likely to be 'happier' and less stressed than their pampered cousins that wear numerous rugs and are fully stabled.
+Unfortunately, a 'dirty' horse can be considered uncared-for in modern culture.
+Inexperienced and experienced horse people alike can sometimes be judgemental about a scruffy-looking horse when that horse is likely to be less stressed than their pampered cousins that are stabled and wearing numerous rugs.

-Try not to give in to peer pressure if you know you are taking good care of your horse but that does not fit in with what others think is good care.
+Try not to give in to peer pressure if you know you are taking good care of your horse, but that does not fit with what others think is good care.

-Brushing leaves the essential oils in the coat whereas washing (hosing/sponging) does not (especially if you use detergent), so limit washing if your horse lives outside without rugs - especially in winter to the point of no washing other than maybe a quick sponge down (with no detergent) in the saddle area after riding if they are sweaty.
+Brushing leaves the essential oils in the coat, whereas washing (hosing/sponging) does not (especially if you use detergent).
+So limit washing if your horse lives outside without rugs, especially in winter, to the point of no washing, other than a quick sponge down (with no detergent) in the saddle area after riding if they are sweaty.

 In summer, after exercise, any sweat can be removed with a wet sponge or a hose (no detergent or a very mild detergent).
 There is no need to wash the whole horse, just the sweaty areas.
-After scraping the water off and/or rubbing with a towel the horse can then be put back out to roll.
+After scraping the water off and rubbing with a towel, the horse can be put back out to roll.

-Grooming is also a good chance to look over your horse for any injuries or indeed anything unusual such as lumps, bumps etc. So if you do not ride your horse (and are therefore not grooming) make sure you regularly (preferably daily) run your hands over them to check for any irregularities.
+Grooming is also an excellent chance to look over your horse for any injuries or anything unusual such as lumps, bumps etc. If you do not ride your horse, make sure you regularly (preferably daily) run your hands over them to check for any irregularities.

 Your horse might appreciate being massaged/groomed with something like this (below) from time to time.
-It all depends on how much mutual grooming they are able to partake in with their herd mates and how much you miss grooming your horse!
+It all depends on how much mutual grooming they can partake in with their herd mates and how much you miss grooming your horse!

-This kind of tool is also useful when your horse is shedding their coat.
+This tool is also useful when your horse is shedding their coat.
 These days there are some great shedding/grooming tools available.
-Most horses really enjoy being groomed at this time of year as they love to get rid of that old coat.
-This is also a great opportunity for 'bonding'.
+Most horses enjoy being groomed at this time of year as they love getting rid of that old coat.
+This is also an excellent opportunity for 'bonding'.

-Be aware that during grooming sessions some horses may attempt to groom you with their teeth because this is how they tell other horses where to scratch when mutual grooming.
-Don't take this the wrong way and tell them off for biting, just push their face away gently but firmly.
+Be aware that during grooming sessions, some horses may attempt to groom you with their teeth because this is how they tell other horses where to scratch when mutual grooming.
+Don't take this the wrong way and tell them off for biting; push their face away gently but firmly.

-For special occasions (in the warmer months), when you want your horse to look smarter you can wash him or her the day before (but again do not use strong detergent) and put a well-fitting lightweight cotton rug on for the night (in summer).
-This is far preferable to a horse having to wear a rug all the time just for the odd occasions when he or she needs to look clean and tidy.
-Or better still, wash the horse on the morning of the event and put the cotton rug on then.
+For special occasions (in the warmer months), when you want your horse to look smarter, you can wash them the day before (but again, do not use strong detergent) and put a well-fitting lightweight cotton rug on for the night (in summer).
+This is far preferable to a horse having to wear a rug all the time just for the odd occasions when they need to look clean and tidy.
+Or better still, wash the horse on the morning of the event and put the cotton rug on.
 Either way, you will find that the horse looks smart enough for the day.